nicola-lamaddalena/cli_weather/readme.md

 ## Features

 * Get the temperature of the current day
-* Get the forecast for the next 7 days with minimum and maximum temperature and mean probability of precipitation
+* Get the forecast for the next 7 days with minimum and maximum temperatures and average probability of precipitations
 * Choose the temperature unit (Celsius or Fahrenheit)